ChandramohanG/IoTWS/README.md

 * UserandReferenceData_name	- Storage for user and reference data

+Note:
+	Storage Parameters should be unique and in lower case.

 Manual config changes:
 	Once deployed, need to create the storage containers manaully and provide shared access key of the storage key to the streaming Analytics storage outputs.